 What kind of cancer does NDMA cause?

 We do not know the answer.
-But the list seems to be growing everyday.
-This is our current belief as to which types of cancer Zantac might cause:
+But the list seems to be growing every day.
+This is our current belief which types of cancer Zantac might cause:

 What are the risks of Zantac?